terrier-org/pyterrier/docs/artifacts.rst

 Shared artifacts are also ready-to-use in your experiments through objects that expose various retrieval functionality through :doc:`Transformers <transformer>`.
-For instance, once you load a ``TerrierIndex`` artifact, you can use its ``bm25()`` method to build a transformer that retrieves from the index using BM25.
+For instance, once you load a :class:`~pyterrier.terrier.TerrierIndex` artifact, you can use its :meth:`~pyterrier.terrier.TerrierIndex.bm25` method to build a transformer that retrieves from the index using BM25.

-The API is provided by the :class:`~pyterrier.Artifact` classs, which includes methods for sharing artifacts using a variety of services, such as HuggingFace Hub and Zenodo.

 .. note::
     **What is an Artifact?** "Artifact" often refers to a broad range of items.
 For